chadmcox/Azure_AD_Conditional_Access_Policies/template.md

 ## Conditional Access Policy Settings

 ## Find Possible Impact
+* Using Log analytics to query the sign in logs is the fastest and easiest way to determine impact.
+Not everyone uses log analytics so I have provided PowerShell Scripts that can be used that query the graph api instead.
 * Review the results from the Log Analytics KQL Query or PowerShell Script
 * Look for accounts that could be impacted by the policy and consider remediating or excluding the account from receiving the policy.